Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 We had a fixed (unknown) deadline, so maintaining quality would mean flexing on:

 * Extend the team
-  * This can help!
-Extra people can do extra work, but
+  * This *can* help!
+Extra people *can* do extra work, but
   * It can also add complexity to communications
   * Onboarding will take longer than you think – will the benefit new people bring cost too much time to achieve?
+  * Adding more chefs won't make water boil faster - beware parallelisation fallacies

     If you do bring new people in, ask them to focus on isolated, well-defined areas, that don’t need huge context.
     Pair with them to get them up to speed more quickly and to maintain team standards.